mohd-shibilicv/OurProject---Releae-3.0/README.md

 - **Knowledge Base**: A comprehensive knowledge base or FAQ section is available to provide answers to common questions or issues.
 - **Custom Dashboard**: All messsages from clients are organised and analysed efficiently using a dashboard.
 - **Status Updates**: Real-time updates on the status of our products or services are provided through a dedicated status page.
-- **AI Chat**: A Chat Bot is implemented using OpenAI api to help Company Employers.
+- **Chatbot Integration**: We have integrated OpenAI API to provide an intelligent chatbot that can assist clients in answering their queries and providing support.
 - **Secure and Scalable**: The project is built on Django, a robust and secure web framework, ensuring the safety of client communication.

 ## Setup Instructions